Characterizing cubic hypersurfaces via projective geometry: Varieties satisfying the relation

 When $\deg Y \ll n$, existing results on Hartshorne's conjecture actually force $Y$ to be a complete intersection.
 If the codimension of $Y$ in $\mathbb{P}^n$ is 2, it suffices to take $\deg Y \le \frac{n}{4}$ in the codimension 2 case by the following result of Bertram--Ein--Lazarsfeld \cite{BEL}.
+The reasoning above on the codimension 2 case can then be repeated.

 \begin{thm} (Bertram--Ein--Lazarsfeld, Corollary 3 on p.
 588 of \cite{BEL}) Assume that $X \subset \mathbb{P}^r$ is a smooth variety of degree $d$, dimension $n$, and codimension $e$.
-If then $X$ is a complete intersection. \end{thm} \end{proof}
+If then $X$ is a complete intersection. \end{thm}

+Finally, we consider additional restrictions among cubic hypersurfaces and codimension 2 complete intersections of degree $(2, 2)$ or $(4, 4)$ coming from the middle Betti number.
+Since $b_m$ is either equal to $m + 1$ or $m + 4$ if $Y$ is a complete intersection of two quadrics (p.
+20 of \cite{Rei}), we can exclude this case if we assume that $b_m$ is exponential in $m$.
+We can also remove complete intersections of two quartics $(4, 4)$ if we assume that $b_m < 2 \cdot 3^m$.
+Let $H(a_1, \ldots, a_r)$ be the two-variable generating function for Hodge numbers of complete intersections of hypersurfaces of degree $(a_1, \ldots, a_r)$ in $\mathbb{P}^n$ (Th\'eor\`eme 2.3 on p.
+52 and Corollaire 2.4 on p.
+53 of \cite{Gro}, p.
+19 of \cite{Rei}).
+Note that $H(a, a) = 2H(a) + (1 + y)(1 + z) H(a)$ by the reasoning on p.
+20 of \cite{Rei} and the middle primitive Betti number of a smooth hypersurface of degree $a$ and dimension $u > 0$ is $\frac{(-1)^u}{a}(a - 1 + (1 - a)^{u + 2})$ (Corollary 1.8 on p.
+14 of \cite{Hu}).
+Thus, we have that $b_m(Y) > 2 \cdot 3^m - 5$ if $Y$ is the complete intersection $(4, 4)$ of two quadrics.